Weeb-Linux/website/README.md

-# react-tailwindcss-boilerplate
+# ImageDongeon-frontend
-My personal boilerplate for React.js with TailWindCSS.
+The frontend for ImageDongeon, written in React.